ilevantis/snakestart/README.md

 Snakestart takes 1 argument: the name of the project. e.g. `snakestart my_project`

-It will create a directory with the name of the project and the current date.
+It will create a directory with the name of the project and the current date and create a conda environment with the project name.
+This conda environment includes snakemake, python3 and the bioconda and r channels.

-Now `cd` into the directory and execute `conda env create -f environment.yml`

 The `Snakefile` contains some useful rules for updating defined dependencies when pushing to a remote git repo.